ConradMearns/capstone/main.md

 -->

 # Section 1:  Team Name and Mission

+This group is to be known under the working name of NAME for the mission of providing quality, client solutions to real world challenges in GIS interpolation and pathﬁnding.

   - What is your team name?
     - Cyber Peasants
     - Cyber Farm
     - Dev's Dev's
     - ARgriculture
     - Developers for the Advancement of Nutritious Grain (DANG)

-  - What is the mission of your team in 1-2 sentences?
-    - To Expand the Possibilities of Understanding and Learning through Quality Software Engineering
-    - ???

 # Section 2: Membership